-The Frucor Group understands that the COVID-19 pandemic has continued to have substantial impact on society and business around the world.
-We are aware that factory shut down, repeated business closures, wavering demand from customers and cancellations of agreements and orders placed unprecedented, unanticipated pressures on businesses the effects of which continue to be felt by the global community.
+The Frucor Group understands that whilst the COVID-19 pandemic is no longer a global health emergency, the effects of it on society and business around the world linger.
+We are aware that factory shut down, repeated business closures, wavering demand from customers and cancellations of agreements and orders placed unprecedented, unanticipated pressures on businesses.
 We understand that the trickledown effect of businesses suffering is the increase in the vulnerability of the workers in those businesses.
 We are aware that in desperate times some businesses may negligently or intentionally forgo any focus on upholding workers' human rights.
-As such, we understand modern slavery risks in all forms continue to be heightened in the current climate and are mindful of this.
+As such, we understand modern slavery risks in all forms continue to be heightened as a result of the ongoing impact of the pandemic and are mindful of this.